Skip to content

 Created by Enea Jahollari

 This injector provides a reactive local storage management system using Angular’s dependency injection and reactivity model.
-This API allows for easy integration and manipulation of local storage with real-time synchronization across browser tabs.
+This API allows for easy integration and manipulation of local storage with real-time synchronization across browser tabs and dynamic key support.

 API